UNopenGIS/smartmaps/docs/about/index.md

 ---
 # Overview

-This is the documentation for the UN DW7 project for interested and existing volunteers.
+This is the documentation for UN Smart Maps for interested and existing volunteers.